mykhailo-ivankiv/star-wars/README.md

 ## Data

-We have some sample data from https://swapi.co/ the data is included inside the mock API client.
+We have some sample data from https://swapi.co/, the data is included inside the mock API client.

 The endpoint for retrieving the results are:

-/people - to retrieve a list of poeple
+/people - to retrieve a list of characters
 /planets - to retrieve a list of planets
 /species - to retrieve a list of species
+/films - to retrieve a list of movies

 Inside your code you can call one of the endpoints as follows: